Vishwastantry/Distancevectorrouting/README.md

 # Distancevectorrouting
-This project is about of simulation of routers implementing RIP1 algorithm
+This project is about simulation of routers implementing RIP1 algorithm